mnuthan1/ng-TypeAhead/README.md

 ng-TypeAhead, is a 100% angular module written with no dependencies other than AngularJS.
 <br/> *with this module, you get:

-Easy to use Type Ahead features using angular directives<br/>
+* Easy to use Type Ahead features using angular directives<br/>
-Caches results to avoid multiple Ajax call ( user can define their own caching function to decide when to do Ajax call)<br/>
+* Caches results to avoid multiple Ajax call ( user can define their own caching function to decide when to do Ajax call)<br/>
-supports multiple options
+* Supports multiple options

+Steps:

+Include ng-TypeAhead in your script and css

 ```
 <script src="./scripts/typeahead/typeahead.js"></script>